musaghauri/would-you-rather/README.md

-# Would You Rather
+# Would you Rather

-This repo is a React & Redux Project for my [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+## Description

+Would you Rather was built for the Udacity React Nano Degree.
+This project is a quiz app that allows you to create polls and vote on them.
+It is built using simple React.js structure.

-## Project Setup
+## App Setup

-* clone the Project - `git@github.com:musaghauri/would-you-rather.git`
+To get started developing right away:

-* install the dependencies - `npm install`
+* install all project dependencies with `npm install`
+* start the development server with `npm start`
+* Once al the dependencies are installed, run the project on [http://localhost:3000](http://localhost:3000)

 ## License